citelao/sensible/_sidequests/4-https.md

 ## How HTTPS works

 HTTPS relies on "public key encryption."
-Public key encryption is a form of encryption that relies on a pair of numbers: a publicly available one and a corresponding private one.
-These numbers---or "keys"---can be used in an algorithm to generate messages that only the other key can unscramble.
+Public key encryption is a form of encryption that relies on a pair of numbers---or "keys":

+* a publicly available key (a "public key") and
+* a corresponding private key.

+These keys can be used to generate messages that only the other key can unscramble (using *math*!).
 If you encrypt a message with a public key, only someone with the private key can decrypt them, and if you encrypt a message with a private key, your friends with the corresponding public key can be sure you wrote it.

 Servers distribute public keys---called "certificates"---and your browser encrypts its initial message to the server using that public key.
 Because only the server has the right private key, you can be sure no one else reads your message.
 Your browser and the server then negotiate new keys, private to each of you<!-- TODO verify -->, for the rest of the connection.